gasleakdetector_web_logo

 Example

-A simple application shows how to use the GasLeakDetector library.
+A simple application that shows how to use the GasLeakDetector library.
 The application opens a video file “test.mp4”.

 #include <opencv2/opencv.hpp>